Sky (English/Australian band): First line-up, Sky and Sky 2: 1979–1980

-Second line-up: 1980–1984
+Second line-up, Sky 3, Sky 4: Forthcoming, Sky Five Live and Cadmium: 1980–1984

 Monkman was replaced as Sky's keyboard player by Steve Gray.
-Like most of the other band members, Gray was an established session musician who had previously played with Back Door, Quincy Jones, Henry Mancini, Michel Legrand, Lalo Schifrin, Peggy Lee, Sammy Davis Jr and John Barry: more recently he had led WASP (a studio-based jazz-fusion band specialising in high-quality library music).
-Despite his initial reluctance to return to playing live, Gray was persuaded to join the band in time for their first European tour.
+Like most of the other band members, Gray was an established session musician: he had previously played with Back Door, Quincy Jones, Henry Mancini, Michel Legrand, Lalo Schifrin, Peggy Lee, Sammy Davis Jr and John Barry.
+More recently, he had led WASP, a studio-based jazz-fusion band specialising in high-quality library music.
+Recalling Gray's recruitment, Flowers asserted "there aren't many musicians to my mind with whom everything they play and everything they write is beautiful... but Steve Gray was," adding "Steve was the gentlest of men, and when he rolled up it was just wonderful from the start."
+Gray's jazz credentials also appealed to Flowers, who confessed to being "an old jazzer" at heart.

+Despite Gray's initial reluctance to return to playing live, he was persuaded to join the band in time for their first European tour.
 This was followed by another UK tour and (on 24 February 1981) the "Sky at Westminster Abbey" concert.
 A benefit show to commemorate the 20th anniversary of human rights organisation Amnesty International, the latter was conceived by British producer Martin Lewis and was the first-ever rock concert held at the abbey.
 The landmark event resulted in Sky receiving considerable positive media coverage: it was also videotaped for a BBC TV special and subsequently released on home video and laserdisc.

 The Westminster Abbey concert was also the launch event for the band's third album, Sky 3.
-A generally brighter and breezier album than its predecessors, the record demonstrated Steve Gray's new and prominent compositional role within Sky, moving away from the harpsichordal and psychedelic elements of the Monkman years and taking the band towards a more jazz-influenced sound.
+A generally brighter and breezier album than its predecessors, the record demonstrated Steve Gray's new and prominent compositional role within Sky, moving away from the harpsichord-orientated and psychedelic elements of the Monkman years and taking the band towards a more jazz-influenced sound.
+Flowers jokingly described the recording sessions as having been "a lot of laughter with some music in between."
 Sky went on to tour Australia, Europe and the UK in support of the release.

+The fourth Sky album, Sky 4: Forthcoming, was released in March 1982.
+Sky's first album to feature no original material, it consisted predominantly of arrangements of classical compositions and was marketed under the slogan "Genius Past, Genius Forthcoming".
+Flowers has spoken of having thought that "John [Williams] needed to be considered more.
+Perhaps the other albums had got a little too rocky and the idea of this [one] was to slide us a little bit nearer to where we were all very comfortable...
+John was keen to do 'Fantasy' by Bach."